 Advertising is the activity of directly persuading your customers to engage with your business and buy your offerings.
 According to Public Media Solution it involves a clearly identifiable seller marketing their products or services.
 On the other hand, public relations refer to a set of processes where a business conveys the essence of its brand without clearly asking its audience to make purchases.
 It is a more subtle way of marketing your offerings where there is no clearly identifiable seller.

 Let’s say you own a chain of hotels and are willing to market the same.
 Advertising would include you clearly listing the perks of visiting your hotel on suitable media platforms.
 Your advertisement would make people aware of your business and ask them to visit your hotel.
 This wouldn’t be the case if you are willing to go the route of public relations.
-Your PR campaign would involve making important announcements pertaining to your chain of hotels on different media platforms.
+Your m would involve making important announcements pertaining to your chain of hotels on different media platforms.
 While it would not involve directly asking your audience to visit your hotel, it would convey what your brand stands for and make the marketing process more organic.

 What Is A More Preferable Mode Of Marketing – PR Or Advertising?